tinkavidovic/competition/README.md

 coronavirus main protease and valproic acid

-sars_results.csv and mers_results.csv are results of drugs that could inhibit (negative connectivity score) and mimic (positive connectivity score) coronavirus infection
+sars_results.csv is csv file of results of drugs that could inhibit (negative connectivity score) and mimic (positive connectivity score) coronavirus infection

-HCoV_EMC2012_24Hour_23631916_GSE45042.csv and icSARS_Cov_Day7_None_GSE50000.csv are data used for main CMap analysis
+icSARS_Cov_Day7_None_GSE50000.csv is the data used for main CMap analysis